Alphabetical Plant Listing

 Blooming season: The overall blooming season lasts six weeks and starts in late spring.

 Uses: Peony flowers are a classic ingredient of the perennial border.
-They are versatile and can be used in a variety of landscape settings, including mixed borders, foundation plantings, and cottage gardens.
-Peony flowers make excellent cut flowers and are a popular choice for weddings and other special occasions.
+They are perfect for mixed borders, foundation plantings, and cottage gardens.
+Peony flowers make excellent cut flowers and are popular for weddings and other special occasions.

-Long-lived: Peonies are long-lived plants and can live for up to 50 years with proper care.
+Long-lived: Peonies can live up to 50 years with proper care.

 Deer: Deer tend to avoid peonies because they do not find them appetizing.
 However, in times of drought or when food is scarce, deer may resort to eating them.